 Before you arrive on campus

-Your Athena Account (sometimes called a Kerberos or MIT account) is your online identity at MIT, and the key to accessing a wide variety of technology services and resources on campus.
-Once you set up your Athena account, you will be able to access your MIT email, educational technology discounts, student records, computing clusters, printing services and much more.
+Your MIT Kerberos account (sometimes called an Athena or email account) is your online identity at MIT, and the key to accessing a wide variety of technology services and resources on campus.
+Once you set up your MIT Kerberos account, you will be able to access your MIT email, your records, linked computing clusters, printing services and much more.
+You'll also be able to take advantage of discounts on educational technology.

-Undergraduate students: When you enrolled, you received your MIT ID and registered for your Kerberos/Athena/email account.
+Undergraduate students: When you enrolled, you received your MIT ID and registered for your MIT Kerberos account.

-Graduate students: Go to the Athena Accounts Registration page or follow the directions you received from your department.
+Graduate students: Register for an MIT Kerberos user accountaccount or follow the directions you received from your department.

 Step 2: Register for a Duo account